stujmar/gostugo-hugo/content/projects/edgar-yolkman.md

 date: 2021-03-12T19:25:42.000-06:00
 layout: project
 project_image: "/uploads/yolkman.png"
+project_summary: ' A Sentient Egg, a 3D printed model of a chicken.'
 project_description: The story of an egg yolk in a hard boiled world.
 square_thumbnail: ''
 project_type: project